 Genomic structural variations (SVs), such as deletions, duplications, insertions, inversions and translocations, comprise a powerful class of phenotype-shaping genetic variation.
 Significant advances in our ability to discover SVs in genomes, owing to the advent of next-generation sequencing technologies and large-scale sequencing efforts such as the 1000 Genomes SV Project (1000 GP), have enabled us to link specific SVs with many of humanity’s most challenging diseases, particularly cancer.
 However, these associations remain mostly correlative and do not provide mechanistic insight into the role SVs play in various diseases.
 Adding to the complexity are recent observations of complex SV events such as Chromothripsis and Chromoplexy that can cause large-scale disruptions to DNA structure.
 This is supported by new observations within the 1000 GP showing that a large fraction of SV events have much higher breakpoint complexity that previously estimated.
 These findings highlight the challenges of investigating the genomic mechanisms of disease associated with SVs, as most studies do not adequately cover the full spectrum of complex SVs despite their importance for disease biology.

 The present proposal seeks to address this gap through the development of The Jackson Laboratory Center for Structural Variation Analysis (JAX CSVA) with collaboration between the leaders in the field of structural genetic variation.
 The JAX CSVA will be headed by Dr. Charles Lee as Center Director and will have major contributions by the research groups of Dr. Mark Gerstein and Dr. Li Ding (as senior P.I.).
 The other important contributors shall be Drs.
-George Weinstock, Jeff Chuang, Hong Yu, Ankit Malhotra and Zhengqing Ouyang.
+George Weinstock, Jeff Chuang, [[MG-comment]],,hz Hong Yu, Ankit Malhotra and Zhengqing Ouyang.
 This effort grows out of a long-term association between the Lee, Ding & Gerstein labs.
 Working together within the framework of the 1000 Genomes SV project, the labs have worked together as a tightly integrated team towards the common goal of identifying the sources of genetic variation in human genomes.
 The team has an extensive and demonstrable track record in developing new algorithms for detecting and characterizing structural genomic variants (XXX CITE).

 The JAX CSVA will establish a novel pipeline for discovering, validating and genotyping complex SV events from thousands of genomes that we will use to discover complex SVs from a cohort of genomes being sequenced at the Centers for Common Disease Genomics (CCDG) and Centers for Mendelian Genomics (CMG).
-We will focus our efforts on the space of sequence variants not covered by these large sequencing centers – especially large indels and SVs.
+We will focus our efforts on the space of sequence variants not covered by these large sequencing centers – especially [[MG-comment]],,large indels and SVs.
 We will then genotype this selection of complex SVs and indels in the full cohort of individuals sequenced as part of these efforts.
 Using novel methodologies we will functionally annotate the variants and perform genome-wide association studies (GWAS) in a disease-specific context.
 The investigator-led component of the Center will focus on identifying SVs and their functional impact on disease biology, while the collaborative component will seek to define the processes and metrics for future SV studies and publish a reference set of complex SVs and indels as a community resource.
 This novel, systematic and comprehensive approach to the investigation of complex SVs will yield valuable tools for future investigations, including a reference catalogue of germline events from thousands of individuals and a standard set of tools, pipelines and metrics for performing such studies in the future.
 In terms of novel biology, the JAX CSVA will highlight the prevalence and importance of complex SVs in disease and provide mechanistic and functional insight into complex SV formation and its effects.
-Towards these goals, we propose the following Specific Aims:
+Towards these goals, we propose the following Specific Aims:[[MG-comment]]missing GWAS